Neighbors and Trees

 Trees are a common source of disputes among neighbors.
 Tree tiffs can take many forms.
 Perhaps a tree falls on and damages a neighbor's property.
 Sometimes a neighbor's tree blocks what would be a scenic or otherwise pleasant view.
 In some cases, a neighbor's tree may actually block a view of something unpleasant.
 In that case, cutting down a tree may cause friction between neighbors.
 It doesn't matter that the tree might have been obstructing the view of a garbage collection site or freeway.

 This article contains information and resources relating to trees and neighbors.
 It breaks down laws linked to disputes arising from neighbors and trees.
 It also discusses information on what you can do to protect the enjoyment of your land.

 Trees and Property Lines

 Some property lines are actually defined by a tree or row of trees that sits right on the boundary.
-In these instances, the owners of the properties on which the tree trunk resides all own the tree and are responsible for its upkeep.
-These are referred to as "boundary trees" and may be removed only with the consent of all parties involved.
+In these instances, the owners of the properties on which the tree trunk sits all own the tree and are responsible for its upkeep.
+These are referred to as "boundary trees."
+These may be removed only with the consent of all parties involved.

 Tree Damage Caused by Natural Events

 Storms often cause heavy tree limbs or even entire trees to fall onto a neighbor's property.
 This can cause major damage or personal injuries.
 If it's your tree that totals your neighbor's car, for example, you aren't to blame for something beyond your control.
 But you still may be held liable under some circumstances.
 These types of incidents usually are referred to as "acts of God" — but only if it is determined that the owner of the tree took reasonable steps to maintain it.